Yunukas/3D-Scatter-Plot-Unity/README.md

 #### Update :
 Panel is added.
-When data points are clicked, the panel will be shown in the middle of the screen.
-When clicked away from the panel, it will close.
-Left and Right arrow buttons on the panel will help navigate between data points.
+When data points are clicked, the panel is shown in the middle of the screen.
+When clicked away from the panel, it closes.
+Left and Right arrow buttons on the panel helps navigate between data points.
-Data points will animate when selected.
+Data points animate when selected.
 - PanelControl.cs controls the panel operations.
 - ClickAwayDetector.cs detects the clicks outside of panel.
 - PointAnimator.cs animates the active game object(data point)